lee44/Android-Projects/README.md

 # CarCare
-v2.1 - added a Swipe feature to gas entries for user to edit and delete
+v2.1 - added a Swipe feature for gas entries so users can edit and delete